cfpb/design-system/docs/pages/wells.md

 use_cases: >-
   Grey wells should be used to feature content or specific calls to action.
   They  will help visually set apart the content within it, so use sparingly to draw attention to that content.

   Ideally, content within a well should not take up more than a third of page content.
-content_guidelines: >-
+guidelines: >-
   Text, images, and embedded media (like video) may be placed within wells, however, if content includes imagery, also consider the [featured content module](/design-system/patterns/featured-content-module).
 Examples of types of content to include:

   * Headings (H2 - H5).
 Headings should be as succinct as possible and 35 characters or less (including spaces)

   * Text (including bullets and numbered lists).
 Text should be succinct.

   * Links
 behavior: >-